 A considerable number of people may have lost money because of pension mis-selling, and one type of pension product that has been mis-sold is the small self-administered scheme.

+If you’re looking for a retirement pension where you are not tied into a single provider, then an SSAS-type scheme could perhaps be a good option.
 A small self-administered pension scheme is essentially a specialised kind of employer-sponsored defined contribution workplace pension.
 Such schemes are typically created in order to provide important retirement benefits for key staff.
 Self-administered pension schemes are usually limited to 11 employees and often include company directors and other senior-level staff.
 Importantly, these schemes can also extend to cover other family members, even when they are not on the company payroll.
 An SSAS pension scheme is particularly attractive to a small independent or family-run business because it can offer a considerable range of investment flexibility.

-If you were advised to put money into poor, high risk investments; if your pension savings have been exposed to an inappropriate level of risk; or if your adviser received an unwarranted amount of commission for the advice you received, you may have grounds for making a compensation claim.
+If you were advised to put money into poor, high-risk investments; if your pension savings have been exposed to an inappropriate level of risk; or if your adviser received an unwarranted amount of commission for the advice you received, you may have grounds for making a compensation claim.

 The Financial Services Authority (supported by the Financial Conduct Authority) issued warnings in 2008, and again in 2012, that the majority of SSASs were unsuitable for retail customers.
-Nevertheless, a number of business owners have subsequently discovered they have lost money through their SSAS, and that this deficit occurred because they were mis sold pensions.
+Nevertheless, a number of business owners have subsequently discovered they have lost money through their SSAS, and that this deficit occurred because they were mis-sold pensions.

 While there is nothing wrong with using genuine investment funds, providing you understand the risks involved, certain high-risk investments crop up more frequently with SSAS mis-selling.

 The list includes but is not limited to options such as: